Growth Street Review

 Delays in your money being matched to borrowers happen with most peer to peer companies.
 This is referred to as “cash drag”.
-Growth Street’s cash drag has been more closely addressed recently and match times are clearly displayed on their website.
-There was a time when Market Rate orders where taking several months to match but now I expect this time to stabilise since there will only be one lending product.
-I predict matching times will continue to be about one to two days.
+Since Growth Street’s product is a 30 day one, cash drag has been an issue in the past but was addressed and now matching times are less than 24 hours which is great.
+Match times are now clearly displayed on their website.

 Smaller Loan Book

-Growth Street has a smaller loan book but it has increased from £9m in December 2017 to £11m in March 2018.
-Even though the book is increasing, when compared to the giant companies such as Ratesetter and Zopa it’s still small.
-Small loan books can be detrimental to a company becoming profitable as the generated fees are smaller.
+Growth Street has a smaller loan book which increased from £9m in December 2017 to £40m in December 2019 and then back down to £21m in April 2020.
+Even though the book is increasing, when compared to the giant companies such as Ratesetter and Zopa, it’s still very small.

 The Growth Street Review Conclusion

 Growth Street 30-day loans offered investors a unique way to gain a decent return without having to tie up money for years.
 Unfortunately, Growth Street was severely affected by the economic problems caused by Covid-19 caused and on June 15th, 2020, decided to close their doors to retails peer to peer lending in favour of institutional debt funding.